softwaremagico/KendoTournamentManager/README.md

 You have flexibility in choosing your preferred database provider.
 Refer to [the documentation](./backend/README.md) for guidance on configuring your chosen database engine.

-## Hardware Requirements
+## Hardware requirements

 ### Hosting

-The application has been tested on a Raspberry Pi 3 model B with 1GB of RAM and has shown excellent performance for small to medium-sized events.
+The application has been tested on a Raspberry Pi 3 model B with 1 GB of RAM and has shown excellent performance for small to medium-sized events.
-For larger events, it is recommended to consider using more specialized hardware hosted in the cloud.
+For larger events or high-availability deployments, it is recommended to use more specialized hardware or a cloud hosting solution.

-### Client Side
+### Client side

-Designed as a web application, it can be accessed by any device with a browser.
+Designed as a web application, it can be accessed by any device with a modern browser.
-The user experience is optimized for desktop environments and tablets, featuring a responsive design that adapts well to most devices in the market.
+The user experience is optimised for desktop environments and tablets, featuring a responsive design that adapts well to most devices.
-However, using mobile devices is not advised due to screen size limitations.
+Using mobile phones is not recommended due to screen-size limitations that make score entry difficult.

+---

+## Contributing

+Contributions are welcome!
+Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

+If you find a bug or have a feature request, please open an [issue](https://github.com/softwaremagico/KendoTournamentManager/issues).

+Translations are managed through [Weblate](https://hosted.weblate.org/engage/kendotournamentmanager/).
+If you would like to add or improve a translation, please contribute there.

+---

+## License

+This project is licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+See the [LICENSE](LICENSE) file for details.

 # Using the application